fizzed/stork/README.md

  - finalName: The final name of the assembly tarball -- as well as the name of the root directory contained within the tarball -- that will contain the contents of stageDirectory.
 Defaults to ${project.build.finalName}

+ - attachArtifacts: If true the .tar.gz archive will be attached as an artifact to the maven build, installed to the local repository and deployed to the remote in the deploy phase.
+Defaults to false

+ - classifier: Classifier used for the attached .tar.gz archive.
+Only relevant when attachArtifact is set to true.
+   Defaults to no classifier.

 ## Stork deploy